 (Advanced Topic) Confusingly enough, there is a word called “〆さば/締めさば (しめさば)”, which means “pickled mackerel”.
 In this context, 〆る/締める (both read しめる) alludes to the phrase “身を締める”, meaning “tighten the body (of fish)” (since pickling/salting can get rid of the water inside the body).

 卍 is originally a mirror image of the ancient religious icon, called “swastika symbol”, and has been used in many countries other than Japan.
 In Japanese, it reads “まんじ (manji)”, and is used as a map symbol for temples.

-Interestingly, however, recently teen girls (especially those at high school) have started to use this symbol to describe their excitement, especially in the form of the phrase “マジ卍”.
-It seems (well, I cannot be so sure about this as I’m not in the group of teen girls) it is usually put at the end of a sentence, like “かわいい！マジ卍“, to indicate that you’re excited at something, but in fact, it is used pretty much anytime and anywhere to the extent that it does not contain any meaning.
-Although this “word” has been spread on TV by some young female idols and celebrities over the past few years, it seems it has been already getting out of date among real teen girls.
-Therefore, if you attempt to throw this word in a text/conversation to sound young and casual, you may rather end up sounding like a weirdo pretending to appreciate young cultures in Japan.
+Interestingly, however, recently teen girls (especially high school teens) started to use this symbol as their jargon to describe their excitement, especially in the form of the phrase “マジ卍”.
+It seems (well, I’m not a teen girl so I cannot be very sure about this) it is usually put at the end of a sentence, like “かわいい！マジ卍“, to indicate that they are very excited at something; that said, this word and phrase can be used pretty much anytime and anywhere, to the extent that it does not convey any additional meaning.